 I organized all the info above in a chart so I could easily come up with great content ideas that mix struggles, influencers, and industry themes:

-We decided to talk about new technology (a struggle of our audience) and to include several success stories (a top content theme from the industry).
+I decided to talk about a new technology (a struggle of our audience) and to include several success stories (a top content theme from the industry).

 That’s how "The Definitive Guide to Progressive Web Apps" was born.

 Ordered by importance and tool used: generate great content ideas right now.Download My 35 Content Ideation Tactics

 The foundation of this strategy is that you should write less content.

 You’ll write less but better content for your audience.